Understanding Remington 700 Actions: Short vs Long and How to Choose the Right One

 Bolt Length and Travel

 Bolt length and travel define the core distinction.
-In short actions, the bolt measures shorter lengths, typically around 6 inches, with a reduced throw of about 4 inches.
+In short actions (SA), the bolt measures shorter lengths, typically around 6 inches, with a reduced throw of about 4 inches.
 This compact design suits cartridges under 2.8 inches in overall length.
-Long actions feature bolts extending to 7 inches or more, with a throw exceeding 4.5 inches to handle cartridges up to 3.34 inches.
+Long actions (LA) feature bolts extending to 7 inches or more, with a throw exceeding 4.5 inches to handle cartridges up to 3.34 inches.
 You notice smoother, quicker cycling in short actions due to less travel, while long actions provide ample space for larger rounds.

 Cartridge Compatibility